UCLA-VAST/AutoSA/index.md

   "reduction": ["y"]
 }
 ```
 AutoSA will examine each time loop in the program.
-For matrix multiplication example, we only have one time loop.
+For the matrix multiplication example, we only have one time loop.
 This file tells AutoSA that the first non-parallel time loop it encounters is a reduction loop.
 By supplying this file to AutoSA, AutoSA will take this loop into consideration.
 Run the command below to proceed:
 ```c
 ./autosa ./autosa_tests/mm/kernel.c --config=./autosa_config/autosa_config.json --target=autosa_hls_c --output-dir=./autosa.tmp/output --sa-sizes="{kernel[]->space_time[3];kernel[]->array_part[16,16,16];kernel[]->latency[8,8]}" --simd-info=./autosa_tests/mm/simd_info.json
 ```